Like we mentioned yesterday, today, there is also an emerging consensus among

 Taliban,” using the good guys to box in the bad guys and attempting to keep the

 insurgents’ focus across the border, in Afghanistan.
-After all, without an insurgency
+After all, without an

-whatever it takes to maintain its ties with Washington.
+must do whatever it takes to maintain its ties with Washington.

 Islamabad’s method of